The Doctor: Early life

 At the academy, he met his childhood friend the Master and the pair grew up together.
 In "The End of Time", the Master recollects their childhood together where they would run all day across his father's field, described as 'pastures of red grass stretching far across the slopes of Mount Perdition' and the boys would call up at the sky.
-In "World Enough and Time", the Doctor claims that they both made a special pact where together they would visit every star in the universe; however, The Master was 'too busy burning them'.
-In "Hell Bent", one day at the Academy, the Doctor found himself lost inside the Cloisters (an area located deep beneath the citadel) and spent four days inside.
+In "World Enough and Time", the Doctor claims that they both made a special pact where together they would visit every star in the universe; however, the Master was 'too busy burning them'.
+In "Hell Bent", one day at the academy, the Doctor found himself lost inside the Cloisters (an area located deep beneath the citadel) and spent four days inside.
 He was contacted by a Wraith who told him about the prophecy of a legendary creature known as 'the Hybrid', prophesied to have been crossbred from two warrior races that would stand in the ruins of Gallifrey, unravel the Web of Time and burn a billion hearts to heal its own.
 The Wraiths then revealed to him the secret passage leading to another side of the city.
 The last anyone heard from him was that he apparently stole the moon and the President's wife; however, this was revealed to have been a lie spread about by the Shobogans when in reality it was the President's daughter and he lost the moon.
 This event had a massive impact on the Doctor, who theorized that he himself was possibly the Hybrid.
-The Doctor decided to leave Gallifrey out of fear.
+This is one reason the Doctor has stated as to why he decided to leave Gallifrey – out of fear.
+He has given convoluted and contradictory reasons as to why he left, for many reasons such as because his life path was pre-determined from his hidden previous life.

-The Doctor chose to steal a faulty Type 40 TARDIS in order to explore the universe.
-The model was already a museum piece when he and his granddaughter Susan seized it from a repair shop on Gallifrey.
-After stroking the ship's console, he commented that she was the most beautiful thing he had ever known.
+The Doctor stole a TARDIS with his granddaughter Susan from a repair shop on Gallifrey.
 In later episodes, the Doctor mentions that he once took a driving test to pilot a TARDIS and failed, and that he threw the instruction manual in a supernova because he disagreed with it.
 In "The Doctor's Wife", Idris (the TARDIS's living soul in a human body) mentions that the Doctor had been travelling with her for 700 years, which indicates that he would have been 200 years old when he first borrowed her.
 In "Twice Upon a Time", it is revealed that the Doctor also left to investigate the mystery of why good prevails in a universe where evil would seem to have so many advantages.
-It would be after his encounter with his twelfth incarnation that the Doctor realised his actions made the difference in the balance between good and evil, stating "The universe generally fails to be a fairy tale, but that's where we come in."
+It would be after his encounter with the Twelfth Doctor that the First Doctor realised that his actions made the difference in the balance between good and evil, with the Twelfth Doctor stating "The universe generally fails to be a fairy tale, but that's where we come in."